My dream had never died or lived again.

 Of sine and arc, spheroïd and azimuth,

 And right ascension, Heaven knows what; and now

 A word, but one, one little kindly word,

 Not one to spare her: out upon you, flint!

 You love nor her, nor me, nor any; nay,

 You shame your mother's judgment too.
-Not one?

 You will not? well--no heart have you, or such

 As fancies like the vermin in a nut